jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ## How 'bout a reverse sundial?

 The hour hand of a 24-hour analog watch follows the apparent path of the sun, so it comes in pretty handy as a compass.
-With the addition of an angle-bisection step, even a 12-hour watch will do.
+With a little trickery, even a 12-hour watch will do.

 First you'll have to identify your local solar noon.
 Calculate it or look it up.
 Use 12:00 as a rough approximation if you must, or 13:00 during daylight saving time.

-{:.tangent}
+Next, let's use your watch as an equatorial sundial and align it with the current time to find the north-south line.
+Whereas sundials usually aligned with the north-south line and then used to determine the current time, they work equally well in reverse.

 ### Navigating with a 24-hour dial